Definition: Brand image

 - It helps you stand out from competitors: Brands are having to compete on the same channels using the same technologies and often the same marketing tactics.
 If your product and sales pitches are interchangeable from one competitor to the next, your brand image can be the key deciding factor in a consumer making a purchase with your brand as opposed to others.

-If you’re looking for tips on how to build a culturally-relevant brand image that audiences will remember, check out our guide: Global brand building: How to be more than just a commodity.
+If you’re looking for tips on how to build a culturally-relevant brand image that audiences will remember, check out our guide: Winning the digital shelf.